Human Design 3/5 Profile: 3 tips for professional growth

 • Reflector 3/5: Experienced problem solver and observer

-• Generator 3/5: Process-orientated experienced problem solver
+• Generator 3/5: Process-oriented experienced problem solver

 • Projector 3/5: Experienced problem solver with powers of observation